TheBandit105/Programming-Tasks-Projects/Python/Final Year Project/individual-project/README.md

 # Individual Project

-This is my individual project for vision-based emotion detection.
+This is my individual project for vision-based emotion detection of gameplayers over three time periods.

 ## Patch Notes